niolabs/docs/docs/api/additional.md

 # Additional APIs

-nio has  additional APIs that you may find useful as you explore what nio has to offer.
+The nio Platform has additional APIs that you may find useful as you explore what nio has to offer.

 ## Configuration Refresh API